-Huge portions with chicken that falls off the bone or thinly sliced barbecue meat serve with rice, potatoes and mote are what you might get in a typical restaurant in Cuenca.
-Instead of a basket filled with bread you will get mote.
+Huge portions with chicken that falls off the bone or thinly sliced barbecue meat serve with rice, potatoes, and mote are what you might get in a typical restaurant in Cuenca.
+Instead of a basket filled with bread, you will get mote.

 Mote, also known as hominy, is a cooked white corn.
-This type of corn grows in the highlands of Ecuador.
+This type of grain grows in the highlands of Ecuador.
 It is white and larger than the usual kernels of corn we get in American supermarkets.

 Mote pillo is a little different from mote.
-It is hominy stir fried with eggs, onion and garlic.
+It is hominy stir-fried with eggs, onion, and garlic.